kxcdev/kxc-melange-react-native-template/README.md

 # to confirm OCaml version, you can use
 ocamlc --version # tested on: 5.1.0

-## after dev setup, firstly do a preliminary build:
+## after dev setup, firstly do a warm-up build:
 dune build
 (cd jsland && yarn && yarn build)

-## if the above succeeds, start build & packaging servers
+## after the above succeed, you can start the dev building & packaging servers with
-(cd jsland && yarn start-metro) # or with another terminal (cd jsland && yarn dev) & # or with another terminal
+(cd jsland && yarn start-metro) &  # or run without the trailing '&' in another terminal (cd jsland && yarn dev) &          # or run without the trailing '&' in another terminal

 ## you can now build, install, and start the Android app with
 (cd jsland && yarn start-android)

-## you can now build, install, and start the iOS app on a simulator with
+## you can also now build, install, and start the iOS app on a simulator with
 (cd jsland && yarn start-ios-sim-iphone15)

-## to run the iOS app on a real device, you will need to open the Xcode project.
+## or, to run the iOS app on a real device: open the Xcode project and proceed in Xcode
-## you can get instructions with
+## more instructions are available with
 (cd jsland && yarn start-ios-device)
 ```